sjoerd-verhagen/barcelona-rental-analysis/index.md

 To prepare for our move, I analysed the rental market using data from Idealista, the city’s most popular housing platform.
 With a student budget, I focused on furnished flats under €2,000 a month to see what is realistic and where to start our search.
 Through the analysis i hope to narrow down the choices of neighbourhoods, to get a feel for the city and to see whether there are certain districts better suited for our choice.

+---

+## 🔍 Key Questions

 I aimed to answer:
 - Which districts give us the best value for money (€/m²)?
 - Which districts have the largest rental supply?
 - What are the average sizes and rents by district?

----

-## 🔍 Key Questions

-In order to dig a little deeper into the real interesting questions:
-As I want to have a place where friends can stay over
+As I want to have a place where friends can stay over:
 - How much more do two-bedroom flats cost compared to one-bedroom flats?

-As I want a place that also has have some quiet next to the busy city life
-- Which districts just outside the centre (like Gràcia, Poble-Sec, Poblenou, Sants, and Sant Antoni) offer good balance between price, space?

 ---